Ames-hub/pyhoster/technical_notes/WebGUI.md

 to interact, start pyhost and use command "webgui"

 Minimum supported resolution: 800x611 (for the webgui to look good, no squashing, etc.)

+The following are reserved placeholders:
+{-{hostName}-} : All instances of this are replaced with the hostname in settings.json {-{port}-} : Same, except port.